coolwonny/LSTM-Stock-Predictor/README.md

 ## Model Comparison

 Now we come to determine which model performs best in comparison to the other.
-This was truly the easiest part of the project by simply taking a look at the best plots from the models.
+This was truly the easiest part of the project by simply taking a look at the best plot from each model.

 ![FNG Best](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/FNG_best_w1_i30_b20.png)   ![CL Best](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/CL_best_w1_i30_b20.png)